uchicago-cs/cmsc35350/README.md

 ```

 This produces a folder `$DATASET/papers_${DATASET}` containing the retrieved papers.
-Note it will only retrieve those with open source PDFs, which in my experience tends to be around 10-15\%.
+Note it will only retrieve those with open source PDFs, which in my experience tends to be around 10-15\% of all documents.

 ## Extract text from PDFs